TylerJH-IT/post-install-config/README.md

 Once you've made Jane's password we'll be giving her roles and put her in a team.

-- In extended access select department, support, then click add, and then supreme admin in the roles.
+- In access select department, support, then select supreme admin in the roles.
 - Select Team tab, select the team dropdown menu, Level II support, and select add.
 - Now click create.